mypchas6fans/cypress-test-kong/README.md

 - The workflow `cypress.yml` spins up the docker-compose stack, waits for the app to be ready, runs `npx tsc --noEmit` then `npx cypress run --headless`, uploads artifacts (screenshots & reports), and tears down the stack.
 - If you add new environment variables or change the compose services, update the workflow accordingly.

----

-## 🧭 Design decisions (notes)

-- TypeScript for test files and support code: better safety and discoverability for custom commands and intercept assertions.
-- Centralized selectors (`selectors.ts`) to avoid brittle tests that depend on presentation changes.
-- Prefer API helpers for setup/cleanup where the UI is flaky — this makes CI runs more stable and faster.